Simultaneously Dissipative Operators And The Infinitesimal Moore Effect In Interval Spaces: Interval spaces and the Moore effect

-where $K_{{\Vert . \Vert}_k}$ is the cone of all operators dissipative with respect to the norm $K_{{\Vert . \Vert}_k}$.
+{\bf Example 7}.
+Let $\Bbb{J}$ be the interval space from example 4.
+Then where $K_{{\Vert . \Vert}_k}$ is the cone of all operators dissipative with respect to the norm $K_{{\Vert . \Vert}_k}$.
 It follows from the closure under intersection of the family of all positively invariant sets of an autonomous system.
 Similarly,

 Let, for example, $\Vert . \Vert _1$ be $l^\infty $-norm, $\Vert . \Vert _2$ be $l^2$-norm in $\Bbb{R}^2$.
 Then the conditions of stable dissipativity of the operator $A$ with the matrix $(a_{ij})_{i,j=1}^2$ with respect to $\Bbb{J}$ according to remark 9 are of the form: